Antoine-ms/Snake-Robot/README.md

 The waypoints are set through the waypoints tab in the model.

 ## How does it work ?
 Like real snakes, the robot uses anisotropic friction with the ground to move and steer.
 Anisotropic friction is mandadory in order to be able to control it.
 I used wheels for this purpose.
 I also tried to model the anisotropic friction without wheels, you can explore the [Tests](https://github.com/Antoine-ms/Snake-Robot/tree/main/Tests) folder.
-I succeded in modeling the anisotropic friction, but I was not able to get the snake to properly move.
+I succeded in modeling the anisotropic friction without the wheels, but I was not able to get the snake to properly move.
+Moreover, wheels are easier to simulate and easier to implement in a real build.
+However, they are very resources demanding in a simulation.

 The serpentine motion is implemented using a sine wave with a offset (phase) for each joint.
 Each joint uses a PID controller.